 On the day, our operators wear full personal protective equipment (PPE), including steel-capped boots, high-visibility vests, helmets, gloves and eye protection.
 We are experienced in working near trades and machinery without interrupting workflow.
 We also keep our footprint small, so we are not creating extra obstacles on site.

-Dream Engine holds full public liability and equipment insurance.
-For aerial work, we use CASA-certified drone pilots who assess airspace, weather and permit requirements before every flight.
-If drone work is planned, we confirm the timings and any necessary site permissions in advance to avoid surprises on the day.
+For aerial work, we use CASA-certified drone pilots who assess airspace, weather conditions, and permit requirements before every flight.
+If drone filming is planned, we will confirm timing and any necessary site permissions in advance to avoid disruptions on the day.

 Types of construction videos we produce in Melbourne